PadmanabhanSaravanan/SampleRestApp/README.md

 # RestApiCpp Documentation

-This documentation covers the set of an environment with MongoDB C/C++ drivers, Crow (a micro web framework), and Boost libraries.
+This documentation covers the set up an environment with MongoDB C/C++ drivers, Crow (a micro web framework), and Boost libraries.

 ## **Table of Content**